mechaphish/mecha-docs/README.md

 This means that Mechanical Phish has some rough components, missing documentation, and ghosts in the machine.
 Our hope is that, going forward, we can polish and extend Mechanical Phish, as a community, to continue to push the limits of automated hacking.

+Keep in mind that this was never designed to be turn-key, might not install without extreme effort, and might not work without a lot of tweaking.
+Otherwise, have at it!

 # Issues

 So far, there are several glaring issues that came up during the runup to the CGC Final Event, the CFE itself, DEFCON, or our post-CGC analysis: